 That’s pretty shady, yes, but it’s a reality some live in.
 We always prioritize creating the best training solution for your organization rather than the most profitable for us.
 So, we won’t ever recommend something to maximize our profits.
 We think that’s pretty evil.

-Working with a good instructional design consultant with ethics and skill means you’ll get the best solution to solve your business problem.
+Working with a good instructional design consultant with ethics and skills means you’ll get the best solution to your business problem.

 We worked on a project where the proposal was to create a course or a video.
 Both of those solutions were too complicated.
 After looking at the project’s requirements, our proposal was two job aids, and that’s it.

-One job aid was to help employees submit a request for a photo to be used in the organization in various company systems.
+One job aid was to help employees submit a request for a photo to be used in various company systems.
 The second job aid was for approvers to review photo requests and apply their best judgment to whether the photo met the organization’s requirements.

-It was that simple and much more successful than any other type of training could ever be.
+It was that simple and much more successful than any other type of training.
 Less time was wasted, employees got what they needed, and the performance support was easy to use and included within communications rather than making employees go elsewhere for help.

 Not New Tech

-Performance support is sometimes technologically complex and a shiny yet distracting object, but more often than not, it’s just simply using the same software we’ve always used.
+Performance support can sometimes be technologically complex and shiny yet distracting.
+But more often than not, it involves using the same software we’ve always used.

-Instructional designers like to learn new things, use new tools, and are always looking for the biggest bestest new thing.
+Instructional designers like to learn new things, use new tools, and always look for the next big thing.
 Learning and development has a big issue with always looking for the next big thing.

 We’re all for the next big thing, as long as it’s the ideal and best thing, too.
 But we’re not all for looking for the new shiny tool and playing with it or looking for ways to use it when it’s not necessary.
 We can’t count how often we’ve seen courses that could have been a handful of job aids.